Netflix/metaflow-ui/docs/plugin-guide.md

 > }
 >```

-3. Start up service and plugin is fetched and installed.
+3. Start up the service and the plugin is fetched and installed.

 ## Way 2: Manual